 Couple of days later I meet Andrea again on the biggest island of Slovakia.
-It has an area if 300 ha and got its name after Hungarian commander from 10th century, Lehel or Lél.
+It has an area if 300 ha and got its name after the Hungarian commander from 10th century, Lehel or Lél.

-Veľký Lél belongs to the village Zlatná na Ostrove (something like “Golden on Island”) and the earliest reference (1094.) mentions village under the name Locus Aureus.
-There is reason that gold is part of both names - Andrea tells me that it was common to wash it here.
+Veľký Lél belongs to the village Zlatná na Ostrove (something like “Golden on Island”) and the earliest reference (1094) mentions the village under the name Locus Aureus.
+There is a reason that gold is part of both names - Andrea tells me that it was common to wash it here.
 And even today, if you are lucky enough, you could spot that unique glitter somewhere in the sand… Gold in the Danube, gold washers on the Danube?
 Now that was a surprise: after two international cycling trips along the river and countless trips along its Serbian part, that aspect somehow never came to my mind.
 As I mentioned (and will probably mention it again), this trip is something completely different...

 Approaching Veľký Lél

 For its wildwood forest preserved in rarely seen condition, the island was declared as nature reserve in 1974.
-But when BROZ came to the Veľký Lél 13 years ago, the main problem was the dying local side arm.
+But when BROZ came to Veľký Lél 13 years ago, the main problem was the dying local side arm.

 There was one native cause for this: the Gabčikovo Sub-basin is the deepest part of the Danube Basin and the river has been forming an inner delta from Vienna to Budapest for centuries now – it is going wider and makes more branches or offshoots, while some disappear.
 But the main reason was that this area was under the influence of the huge Gabčikovo dam.
 When it was built, the dam came in a package with large dams along the riverbanks and with highly increased water management activities.
 The power plant as an enormous consumer that needs all water directed into the main channel and that turned former flooded areas into a more or less dry land.

-An invitation to cyclists riding gravel road on the dam while following the EuroVelo 6 route.
+An invitation to cyclists riding a gravel road on the dam while following the EuroVelo 6 route.
 (Except green fields and forest on the flooded side, there is nothing else for kilometers

 before and after this little oasis.)